 top of page

-Romalyn Ante FRSL is an award-winning Filipino-born British poet and editor.
-She currently sits on the editorial board for Poetry London.
+Romalyn Ante FRSL is an award-winning Filipino-born British poet, novelist, and editor.
+She is based in the Midlands and currently sits on the editorial board for Poetry London.

 Romalyn was born and raised in Lipa, Philippines, and migrated to the UK in 2005.
 She writes in English as her second language.